vorgv/voxov/README.md

         - new/delete
         - push
         - pull
-        - application: notification, chat, forum
+        - application: chat, forum
+    - notify
     - like
         - pay to get
         - spend credit to give